Table of Contents

 The Founding of Jolly Rancher Company

-Bill and Dorothy Harmsen founded the Jolly Rancher Company in 1949.
-They opened their first Jolly Rancher Ice Cream Store in Golden, Colorado.
-They chose the name to give the impression of a friendly Western company.
-Initially, they found it challenging to sell ice cream during the colder months, prompting them to add a line of bulk and boxed chocolate to their offerings.
+In 1949, Bill and Dorothy Harmsen founded the Jolly Rancher Company, and in the following year, they opened their first Jolly Rancher Ice Cream Store, evoking friendliness of a Western company and their product.
+At first, the couple found it difficult to sell ice-cream in the middle of the winter, and added a line of bulk and boxed chocolate to their business.

 Expansion and Trademark